 The occurrence of any generalized (covering greater than 75 percent of the body) rash with or without fever, cough, runny nose and reddened eyes in a school must be reported immediately to the school nurse who will in turn report as necessary to the local health department.
 Localized rash cases diagnosed as unrelated to a contagious disease, such as diaper rash, poison oak, etc. need not be reported.
 In addition to rash illnesses, any unusual cluster of infectious disease must be reported to the school nurse, who will report to the local health jurisdiction as necessary.

-Identification and Follow-Up
+- Identification and Follow-Up

-B. The principal has the final responsibility for enforcing all exclusions.
+- The principal has the final responsibility for enforcing all exclusions.

 Reporting at Building Level

-B. When symptoms of an infectious disease are detected in a student who is at school, the regular procedure for the disposition of ill or injured students shall be followed.
-In those instances the student has confidentiality rights that proscribe notification of anyone but the Department of Health.
-These procedures do not apply if the student is 14 years or older and the symptoms are of a sexually transmitted disease.
-The principal or designee will:
+When symptoms of communicable disease are detected in a student who is at school, the regular procedure for the disposition of an ill or injured student will be followed.
+In all instances, the school nurse, principal or designee will:

-- Keep the student isolated, but observed, until the parent/guardian arrives.
+- Keep the student isolated but observed until the parent/guardian arrives;

 First Aid Procedures

 - Soap and water are recommended for washing wounds.

 Handling of Body Fluids

-D. Any disclosure regarding sexually-transmitted diseases, HIV or drug or alcohol treatment must be accompanied by the following statement:
+Any disclosure made pursuant to a release regarding reproductive healthcare, including sexually transmitted diseases, drug treatment, or alcohol treatment must be accompanied by the following statement:

 “This information has been disclosed to you from records whose confidentiality is protected by state law.
 State law prohibits you from making any further disclosure of it without the specific written consent of the person to whom it pertains, or as otherwise permitted by state law.
 A general authorization for the release of medical or other information is not sufficient for this purpose.”